IRNAS/PitStop1/testing/sealing/README.md

 * Polyamide - O-ring string

-Second try with the same polyamid case with the O-ring sealing we use before, only 	this time it has screws on the top.
+Second try with the same polyamid case with the O-ring sealing we used before, only this time it had screws on the top.
 It was still completely dry even with the screws.

 <span><img
 src="https://github.com/IRNAS/PitStop1/blob/master/testing/sealing/pics/polyamide_rubber_oring_1(2).JPG"  width="250px" height="187px">